-- Differentiated mucosal carcinoma (G1/2) without ulceration and size > 2cm. - Differentiated mucosal carcinoma with ulceration and size < 3cm. - Well-differentiated carcinoma with submucosal invasion $< 500 \mu m$ and size < 3 cm - Poorly differentiated mucosal carcinoma < 2cm in diameter (unless there is histological evidence of tumor cells at a distance ≤ 1cm [11]) - ER of early gastric carcinoma is performed as en-bloc resection.
-It allows complete histological evaluation of the lateral and basal margins.
-The recommended endoscopic followup intervals are 3 months in the first year and 6 months in the second year of follow-up.
-Thereafter, endoscopy should be performed annually.
-Local recurrences after ER of early gastric carcinoma can be treated endoscopically if relapse is confined to the mucosa (rT1a cN0 cM0).
+- Differentiated mucosal carcinoma (G1/G2) without ulceration and size > 2cm - Differentiated mucosal carcinoma (G1/G2) with ulceration and size < 3cm - Well-differentiated carcinomas (G1/G2) with submucosal invasion < $500\mu m$ and size < 3cm - Poorly differentiated mucosal carcinoma (G3/G4) < 2cm in diameter (unless there is histological evidence of tumor cells at a distance ≤ 1cm [11]).

+ER of early gastric cancer is performed as an en-bloc resection.
+It allows complete histological assessment of the lateral and basal margins.
+The recommended endoscopic control intervals are 3 months in the first and 6 months in the second year of follow-up.
+Thereafter, controls should be performed annually.
+Local recurrences after ER of early gastric cancer can be treated endoscopically if relapse is confined to the mucosal (rT1a cN0 cM0).
 A (limited) surgical approach is an alternative.